Tuesday, April 29, 2025

 Clapperton's narrative

-• A theocratic ruler has recently become head of the 1000-year-old kingdom.
-He is stronger than the obese kingsbut constraints still hem him in:
+• A theocratic ruler becomes head of the 1000-year-old kingdom.
+He is stronger than the former obese kingsbut constraints still hem him in:

 White robes represent saintliness and being the representative of God strengthens authority...